go-pluto/verification/README.md

-# pluto-verification
+# verification

-Verification-related documentation and code for pluto. https://github.com/numbleroot/pluto
+Verification-related documentation and code for [pluto](https://github.com/go-pluto/pluto).

 ## Isabelle build

 We use the interactive theorem prover Isabelle to show the correctness of pluto's core concept: the IMAP CmRDT.
 The formaliziation can be found in the corresponding theory files *.thy* in the Isabelle folder.

 In order to create the proof document and the HTML overview, please navigate to the Isabelle folder of the repository and use: